kirilltitov/FDBSwift/README.md

 This is FoundationDB client for Swift.
 It's quite low-level, (almost) `Foundation`less and can into `async`/`await` (Swift-NIO not included and not required).

-## ⚠️ **WARNING**: This is a release candidate which depends on upcoming Swift 5.5.1 (or so), macOS Monterey and God knows what else.
-For stable version, go to [v4 branch](https://github.com/kirilltitov/FDBSwift/tree/v4.2).

 ## Installation

 Obviously, you need to install `FoundationDB` first.
 Download it from